| |

 You can also use oil to make homemade moisturising facial oil, which is great at keeping your skin soft and supple.

-3. Solid Plastic-Free Makeup Remover Bars
+3. Solid Makeup Remover Bars

-If the idea of using soap or oil on your face isn’t for you (I get it, it’s a bit of a leap), then SBTRCT’s Gentle Foaming Cleaner, is a great option.
+If the idea of using soap or oil on your face isn’t for you (I get it, it’s a bit of a leap), then SBTRCT’s Gentle Foaming Cleanser (£22), is a great option.
 Available at Naturisimo, this is a solid bar that rinses away without residue, leaving your skin soft, moisturised and clean, without feeling stripped or tight.

 Made with vegetable-derived emollients, and scented with essential oils including geranium, rose and tonka, it’s a gentle yet effective way to remove makeup the plastic-free way.